 Who facilitates/teaches these special programs?

-Kathy O’Toole “When the extended curriculum program began 5 years ago I was very fortunate to get in on the ground floor with Mrs. McGuire and Mrs. Arbeznik.
-I love working with the 2nd and 3rd grade extended curriculum students as well as the K-3 reading and math enrichment groups.
+Kathy O’Toole – “When the extended curriculum program began several years ago I was very fortunate to get in on the ground floor with Mrs. McGuire and Mrs. Arbeznik.
+I love working with the 2nd and 3rd grade extended curriculum students.
 It is a privilege to teach these students in a small group setting.”

 How do 1st graders qualify for enrichment if standardized tests do not begin until 1st grade?